MasterAI-Inc/libauto/README.md

 The program above prints the resistance of the photoresistor (in Ohms).
 You can play around with where a good threshold is for your application, and you can quickly see the value change by simply covering the light with your hand (you'll see the resistance rise) or by shining a flashlight at the photoresistor (you'll see the resistance decrease).

+**Advanced Usage:** If you would like to repurpose the photoresistor pin, you can remove the jumper cap from J23 to install your own sensor (any sensor which output a voltage in the range 0-5V can be plugged in to J23).
+If you do this, you can still use the Photoresistor interface above but simply use the `millivolts` value for your own purpose.

 ### Push Buttons

 ```python